fishilico/generic-config/sysadmin/traffic-shaping.rst

 This command attachs a TBF (Token Bucket Filter) to ``eth0`` which :

-* limit the maxium rate to 1 Mbits/s,
+* limit the maximum rate to 1 Mbits/s,
 * define a peakrate at 2 Mbits/s,
 * use a 10 KB buffer,
 * limit the latency caused by the TBF to at most 70ms